sravyakaki/SimpleLoginApp/README.md

 # UI And Unit Tests
 1. UI Tests are written for the login screen to validate the inputs by supplying dummy values

+# Mock JSON File and API Handler
+1. Files in Model folder have been written to handle the mock API call and success response from the json file.
+Credentials folder is setup as a singleton class to update and share the user credentials throughout the app.
+However, the mock setup isn't generating the response as I intended it to, hence a different approach has been followed.